 The Regional Spatial and Economic Strategy for the Eastern and Midland Region 2019 - 2031 (RSES) provides a framework for investment to better manage spatial planning and economic development throughout the Region, in line with the NPF and in the context of a 250,000 increase in population in the Dublin Metropolitan area.
-It identifies 16 regional strategic outcomes (RSOs) - integrated transport and land use is one of these, aiming to promote best use of transport infrastructure, promote sustainable and active modes of travel and create safe and attractive street environments for pedestrians and cyclists.
+It identifies 16 regional strategic outcomes (RSOs) - integrated transport and land use is one of these, aiming to promote best use of transport infrastructure, promote sustainable and active modes of travel and create safe and attractive street create safe and attractive street environments for pedestrians and cyclists.